tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 Welcome students to the second day of class and the next lesson in Unit 1.

-Take some time to introduce the topics that will be covered in this lesson: command-line and Anaconda virtual environment, and a brief history of FinTech.
+Take some time to introduce the topics that will be covered in this lesson: command line and Anaconda virtual environment, and a brief history of FinTech.
 This lesson will give students both the skills and knowledge required to gain a deeper understanding of the changing landscape of the FinTech ecosystem.

 Open the lesson slides, review the objectives for today's class and highlight the following:

 * While later units and activities will utilize more advanced tools and technical concepts (APIs, algorithmic trading, etc.), today’s lesson will start small.
 We’ll begin by practicing the fundamentals of technical programming so that you can begin your FinTech journey.

-* You will begin working with fundamental developer tools such as the command-line, a text-based utility for performing file system operations and executing programs.
+* You will begin working with fundamental developer tools such as the command line, a text-based utility for performing file system operations and executing programs.

 * You will get started with Anaconda, a free and open-source distribution of the Python programming language for scientific computing that is broadly used by data scientist and FinTech professionals.

 * To have a better organization of your work, you will also learn to create an Anaconda virtual environment, a managed file space that exists as its own isolated environment with corresponding dependencies, residing on a physical computer.

-* By the end of the day, you will join the ranks of millions of developers who also use the command-line for file system operations and third-party CLIs (e.g., Conda).
+* By the end of the day, you will join the ranks of millions of developers who also use the command line for file system operations and third-party CLIs (e.g., Conda).

 * Today's lesson will briefly provide insight into the factors leading up to the current state of FinTech, as well as the financial sectors and FinTech domains that technology has helped to disrupt.
 It will also include a group activity in which you will research the factors for change of a particular FinTech domain.